arup-group/osmox/README.md

 ## Why?

 We use Osmox to extract locations from OSM for city or national scale agent based models.
 This tends to focus on extracting buildings and their likelly usages, for example `homes`, `schools`, `medical facilities` and `places of work`.
-But can also be abstracted to other objects such as parks or land use.
+But can also be abstracted to other objects such as transit, parks or land use.

 Under the hood Osmox is a collection of labelling and GIS type operations: